Hamberfim/CIS289_FinalProject/README.md

 ### ⚡ Python II - CIS289 Final Project <br/>
 #### The blah blah blog
 #### 🌱 A Django Blog App
 After creating a simple blog site with [flask](https://github.com/Hamberfim/flaskr_blog), I decided my CIS289 Python II final should be a blog site developed further using Django, so I created a unique ui (uniquely ugly) with better content formatting using a rich text editor for the blogger.
+The site has a registration form and secure isolated areas for bloggers to add topics and blog content under their individual profiles.

 ![Alt](https://github.com/Hamberfim/CIS289_FinalProject/blob/main/01publicuser.png "Public View")